The Compot is unique. It does not need to be dry to work. If fact – wet and slushy is perfect

 When designing a new garden or replanting a tree somewhere, plant a Compot in the hole first.
 Feed it for a month or two then let it sit for two weeks to partially decompose.
 It should look like a big slushy mess and be full of Soldier Flies.
 Remove your pot from the ground, upend the contents into the hole, toss in roughly an inch or two of dirt on top of the partially composted waste, and then plant your tree on top.
 The waste will now start to decompose slowly acting like a nutrient bomb under your plant for the next few months.
 The Soldier flies will find their way out by themselves and if not then they will become further compost.
 And remember to water your plants.

 If you have really bad, sandy or clay soil, you will need to dig a slightly bigger hole and add some cheap potting mix in the base of the hole.
-Plant your Compot, then back fill with more cheap potting mix around the Compot.
+Plant your Compot, then back-fill with cheaper potting mix around the Compot.
 Add worms to this soil and fill your Compot up with ‘ALL’ your kitchen waste.
-As the worms move in, out and around the pots they will mingle the bad soil in with the cheap potting mix and their castings which will over time improve the soil.
-It is very important to fill your pot up with ‘ALL’ your kitchen waste in this instance, because if you fill it up with just worm friendly waste, the worms will live inside the pot where the food is and not move around the surrounding soil.
-Therefore be less effective at improving your soil.
+As the worms move in, out and around the pots, they will mingle the bad soil in with the cheap potting mix and their castings which will over time improve the soil.
+It is very important to fill your pot up with ‘ALL’ your kitchen waste in this instance because if you fill it up with just worm friendly waste, the worms will live inside the pot where the food is and not move around the surrounding soil.
+Therefore this is less effective at improving your soil.
 Check out the video on the video page.

-If you are a large family and don’t want to buy a lot of pots then you can get more out of less pots by getting one of those big white buckets (about $8.00 at Mitre 10 , or free from many stores that throw them away) and collect your scraps in that daily along with all your waste water so the scraps are always covered with water.
+If you are a large family and don’t want to buy a lot of pots then you can get more out of less pots by getting one of those big white buckets (about $8.00 at Mitre 10 , or free from many stores that throw them away) and collect your scraps in that daily along with all your wastewater so the scraps are always covered with water.
 This should allow you to soak your scraps for probably 3 to 5 days or more (depending on the amount of waste you produce) so your scraps are fermenting and softening the whole time.
-Then once a week go and fill up your pots that you have (you would need a minimum of 3 to 5 pots) and you will find they will hold a lot more waste than when the waste was fresh and firm.
-Make sure though that you keep the lid on the white bucket when you are collecting your scraps as you do not want this attracting house flies
+Then once a week go and fill up the pots that you have (you would need a minimum of 3 to 5 pots) and you will find they will hold a lot more waste when it has been soaking than when the waste is fresh and firm.
+Make sure though that you keep the lid on the white bucket when you are collecting your scraps as you do not want this attracting house flies.
+I personally don’t like these big buckets because I find it hard to get the lids off once you get them on.
+Some people have tried them in the garden like the Compot but they are too difficult to remove the lids – though a dog can rip the lid off easily.
+Go figure.
+Perhaps find a larger container with an easy to remove lid.
+But when you are collecting that much waste all at once it can get too smelly so it is really not the best solution.
+I find it better to just have more pots around the garden.

-When using your Compot for your doggie doos or other animal excrement (cats for instance) try and place it near a big old tree or dead space in your garden.
-Rake all the poo in and make sure there is some moisture in the poo or it will just dry up and not decompose making it virtually impossible for the worms to eat.
+When using your Compot for your doggie doos or other animal excrement, (cats for instance) try and place it near a big old tree or dead space in your garden.
+Rake the poo from the ground straight into the Compot and make sure there is some moisture in the poo or it will just dry up and not decompose making it virtually impossible for the worms or Soldier Flies to eat.
 You can add food waste to this if you want as well but make sure you have soaked the waste and fermented it to stop the dogs from digging it up.
-And like the Compot in you garden, cover it with some grass clippings to filter any odour and to keep the contents moist for the worms.
+And, like the Compot in your garden, cover it with some grass clippings to filter any odour and to keep the contents moist for the worms.